AmericanPhilosophicalSociety/RevCityDocs/metadataguidelines.md

 Minutes | Minutes that record the disciplining of Timothy Davis, who wrote a piece on taxation [A Letter From A Friend To Some Of His Intimate Friends, On the Subject of paying Taxes (1776)], and that record the disownment of Isaac Howell of Philadelphia, who manifested "a disposition to contend for Civil Rights. . . & accepted & acted in a public Station," and the disownment of John Thompson, who sought "to lay wast[e] & establish Government by Military force & to take a Test to that end."

+### **Alternative Title**
+**Definition:** Any form of the title used as a substitute or alternative to the formal title of the resource.
+**Obligation:** Recommended as appropriate; repeatable
+**Enter Data into Spreadsheet Column:** field_alternative_title
+**Type of field:** Text (plain)
+**Application:**
+* Use for titles translated into English, titles with ampersands and numerals spelled out, etc.
+* This is not intended to be a repetition of the main title.
+* Ensure that the alternative title is for the object, not the title of the series or the collection, or for other related objects.
+* Contact Project Supervisor if unsure whether an item requires an alternative title.

+**Example:**
+The Sol Feinstone Collection on the American Revolution, ca. 1760s-1850s finding aid contains item-level cataloging.
+The title of each item in the finding aid contains a “No.” To avoid confusion in the digital library and conform to project standards as given in this guide - we’ve added the finding aid title as the Alternative Title and created a new title following RevCity guidelines.

+  Title = Adams, Samuel to Sally Preston Adams, 1778 June 7
+  Alternative Title = No. 27 Dr. Samuel Adams to Sally Preston Adams